 - Decorative insert for front and back – make personalized and in the colors or theme of your wedding using InDesign, Microsoft Publisher or Canva online (free!)

-Step One: Set Up Overview
+Step One: Set Up overview for wedding binder

-In the front of the binder, I like to keep the items that you will reference the most.
+In the front of the wedding binder, I like to keep the items that you will reference the most.

 In the overview I put subsection dividers for: